fetchai/agents-aea/packages/fetchai/agents/simple_seller_aw2/README.md

 # Simple Seller AW2

-This is an agent to sell data in Agent World 2.
+This is an agent that sells data in Agent World 2.

 ## Description